-My research mirrors this cross-disciplinary and transnational approach to learning about history.
-I am currently at work on a book that examines the contribution of Roman Catholic religious orders to socialist society in the Eastern Bloc.
-My work has been supported by the Fulbright Student Program, the German Academic Exchange Service, the Free University in Berlin, the University of Massachusetts Graduate School and History Department, and the Central European History Society.
+Dr. Julian is currently at work on a book that examines the contribution of Roman Catholic religious orders to socialist society in the Eastern Bloc.
+Her work has been supported by the Fulbright Student Program, the German Academic Exchange Service, the Free University in Berlin, the University of Massachusetts Graduate School and History Department, and the Central European History Society.

 “Under the Habit: Resistance of Catholic Sisters against East German State Authority in the 1950s,” in Gendering Post-1945 German History: Entanglements.
 Friederike Bruehoefener, Karen Hagemann, and Donna Harsch, eds.
 Oxford and New York: Berghahn Books, 2019.